8:00 - 4:00, Tuesday - Thursday

 Owosso, MI, 48867

 - Prayer Service: 6:00pm

 - Prayer Meeting: 9:00am

-FOUNDED ON, BOUNDED BY, GROUNDED IN, THE WORD OF GOD
+FOUNDED ON, GROUNDED IN, BOUND BY, THE WORD OF GOD

 God, by His grace alone, has led me to repent of my sin and believe upon Jesus Christ, trusting Him alone as my Savior and Lord.
 As one who has been baptized as a believer in Christ, I desire to unite with this church family.
 Therefore, I enter into a covenantal relationship with the members of this church.
 In humble reliance upon the Holy Spirit, I will strive to do the following: